reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

     // If so, make a copy of `state` return {
       ...state,
-      // and update the copy with the new value
+      // Update the copy with the new value
       value: state.value + 1
     }
   }
-  // otherwise return the existing state unchanged return state
+  // Returns the existing `state` if unchanged return state
 }
 ```